 A 2021 study by the European Commission's Joint Research Centre (JRC) found that eliminating fuel subsidies would move around 8% of the SSCF fleet, 34% of the large-scale fleet, and 22% of the DWF from profit to loss.
-Notably, 67% of the DWF already operates at a loss, even with subsidies in place.158 An OECD study on fishery subsidies found that support based on fuel consumption can make smaller, labour-intensive fishers worse off than they would be without, as fuel-intensive larger fishing operations can replace them more easily.
+Notably, 67% of the DWF already operates at a loss, even with subsidies in place.
+An OECD study on fishery subsidies found that support based on fuel consumption can make smaller, labour-intensive fishers worse off than they would be without, as fuel-intensive larger fishing operations can replace them more easily.
 Conversely, the removal of fuel subsidies on small-scale fleets could be positive as they could compete better on price.
-Moreover, fuel subsidies mostly benefit the vessel owners or operators of large-scale vessels, rather than the crew members.159 The EU fishing fleet has high rates of tax exemption for bottom trawling gear, such as demersal trawl or beam trawl.
-These are comparatively fuel-intensive and ecologically harmful fishing techniques benefits from the tax exemption.160 These impacts make fuel subsidies a particularly unfair form of financial support,161 and contradict the EU's objectives of protecting marine environments and biodiversity and becoming climate-neutral by 2050.
+Moreover, fuel subsidies mostly benefit the vessel owners or operators of large-scale vessels, rather than the crew members.
+The EU fishing fleet has high rates of tax exemption for bottom trawling gear, such as demersal trawl or beam trawl.
+These are comparatively fuel-inefficient gear types, that is, showing higher fuel use per unit of catch.
+This means that one of the most fuel-intensive and ecologically harmful fishing techniques benefits from the tax exemption.
+These impacts make fuel subsidies a particularly unfair form of financial support, and contradict the EU's objectives of protecting marine environments and biodiversity and becoming climate-neutral by 2050.

-In the revision of the ETD that has been ongoing since 2021, it is foreseen that currently exempted sectors, including fisheries, should "no longer be fully exempt".162 However, the fisheries industry argues that introducing fuel taxation would serve as "[...] a punitive measure for a sector that has already achieved its Green Deal target and is struggling with the geopolitical and socio-economic challenges in Europe."163 An EC proposal had initially foreseen to end the tax exemption.
+In the revision of the ETD that has been ongoing since 2021, it is foreseen that currently exempted sectors, including fisheries, should "no longer be fully exempt".
+However, the fisheries industry argues that introducing fuel taxation would serve as "[...] a punitive measure for a sector that has already achieved its Green Deal target and is struggling with the geopolitical and socio-economic challenges in Europe."
+An EC proposal had initially foreseen to end the tax exemption.
 Instead, a small nominal tax for shipping within EU waters would be introduced, which would contribute to a fairer distribution of environmental costs.
-For extra-EU navigation, given the possibility of tax-free fuel bunkering outside EU jurisdictions, Member States would still be able to decide not to apply the tax.164 However, a new draft of the directive that was leaked in April 2024 reportedly considers a seven-year grace period for countries to introduce new tax rates and new exemptions for fisheries due to its "major economic importance to coastal communities".165
+For extra-EU navigation, given the possibility of tax-free fuel bunkering outside EU jurisdictions, Member States would still be able to decide not to apply the tax.
+However, a new draft of the directive that was leaked in April 2024 reportedly considers a seven-year grace period for countries to introduce new tax rates and new exemptions for fisheries due to its "major economic importance to coastal communities".
+However, a new draft of the directive that was leaked in April 2024 reportedly considers.

-A gradual elimination of the tax exemption could help ease the socio-economic impacts across EU fishing fleets and fishing communities.166 However, special and differential treatment should be limited to small-scale fishers using low-impact gear, provided it is not linked to promoting overfishing.167 The tax revenue gained could fund alternative subsidies with greater environmental, social, and economic benefits, including key EU concerns like energy reduction, decarbonisation, and fisheries management, as well as support fishing jobs.168
+A gradual elimination of the tax exemption could help ease the socio-economic impacts across EU fishing fleets and fishing communities.
+However, special and differential treatment should be limited to small-scale fishers using low-impact gear, provided it is not linked to promoting overfishing.
+The tax revenue gained could fund alternative subsidies with greater environmental, social, and economic benefits, including key EU concerns like energy reduction, decarbonisation, and fisheries management, as well as support fishing jobs.
+168